nol13/fuzzball.js/README.md

 ### Async and Cancellation

 When using extractAsPromised or extractAsync, create a new object with a 'canceled' property to use as a cancel token.
-For performance, by default only every 256th loop will be async, set asyncLoopOffset to change.
+For performance, by default only every 256th loop will be async, but set asyncLoopOffset to change.
+It is nost likely not worth changing this.

 ```js
 let cancelToken = {canceled: false};